 Wording stating the purpose of the VSC and the school name: "The purpose of the VSC is volunteering at Second Street JMS."

 The above process only needs to be completed once.
 In subsequent years, you will receive an email from the school annually, around the time of your original submission, requesting you to fill out a "Volunteer Annual Offence Declaration", to return to the school or by email to PoliceReferenceCheckOffice@tdsb.on.ca.
-An example of this form can be found below.
+See below.

 If you receive the message shown below, you can safely ignore it.
 The letter is not required for Vulnerable Sector Checks for the TDSB.